-Cheong Chee Yun, a Malaysian, aged 53, is a chartered accountant member of the Malaysian Institute of Accountants, a member of the Certified Practising Accountant Australia (CPA Australia) and also a member of the Institute Bank-Bank Malaysia.
+Cheong Chee Yun, a Malaysian, aged 54, is a chartered accountant member of the Malaysian Institute of Accountants and also a member of the Certified Practising Accountant Australia (CPA Australia).
 In 1985, he graduated with a Bachelor of Accounting (Hons) from Universiti Malaya.
 In the same year, he started his career as an executive officer with RHB Bank Bhd (then known as D&C Bank).
-He was involved in all branch operational aspects. corporate banking, trade financing and international banking matters and last position held was as Manager rank.
+He was involved in all branch operational aspects, corporate banking, trade financing and international banking matters and last position held was as Manager rank.
 Thereafter, he joined a PC assembly and monitor manufacturer, KT Technology Sdn Bhd as Financial Controller in 1998.
-He then joined a software development and system integration company known as Object Solutions Sdn Bhd as director in 1999.
-In 2001, he joined Saferay (M) Sdn Bhd a manufacturer and exporter of Architectural Mouldings as an executive director.
-In 2003, he was also appointed a non-executive Director in CS Opto Semiconductors Sdn Bhd but had resigned in 2012.
+He then joined a software development and system integration company known as Object Solutions Sdn Bhd as Director in 1999.
+In 2001, he joined Saferay (M) Sdn Bhd a manufacturer and exporter of Architectural

+Mouldings as an Executive Director.
+In 2003, he was also appointed a Non-Executive Director in CS Opto Semiconductors Sdn Bhd but had resigned in 2012.
 In 2006, he was appointed as an Operational Director in Eastmont Sdn Bhd a building construction services company.
-Currently, he also holds the post as director of Enco Holdings Sdn Bhd a green renewable energy outfit.
-He is also an independent non-executive director for ManagePay Systems Bhd which is listed with Bursa Malaysia.
-He has also recently been appointed as a director to Kencana Bio Energy Pte Ltd, Singapore which owns biomass electrical power plants.
+Currently, he also holds the post as Director of Enco Holdings Sdn Bhd a green renewable energy outfit.
+He is also an Independent Non-Executive Director for ManagePay Systems Bhd which is listed with Bursa Malaysia.
+He has also recently been appointed as a Director to Kencana Bio Energy Pte Ltd, Singapore which owns biomass electrical power plants.